 Ad Fontes is a quarterly journal.
 Each issue features a combination of longform essays, shorter articles, historical sketches, and book reviews.
 This website hosts the digital versions of current issues, as well as an extensive archive of past pieces, and a wide array of non-print web exclusive blogs and articles.

 Rhys Laverty (Editor-in-Chief) holds a B.A. in English from the University of Exeter, and a GDip from Union School of Theology.
-Alongside editing, he works as Marketing & Communications Coordinator at Davenant, as well as being enrolled in our MLitt in Classical Protestantism.
-He has written for Ad Fontes, Mere Orthodoxy, and the Theopolis Institute, and podcasts about film and TV on For Now We See.
+Alongside Ad Fontes, he works as Managing Editor at The Davenant Press as well as being enrolled in our MLitt in Classical Protestantism.
+He has written for Ad Fontes, The Critic, Plough, Mere Orthodoxy, and the Theopolis Institute, and writes a regular Substack at The New Albion.
 He lives in Chessington, UK with his wife Libby, daughter Noah, and son Seamus.

 Michael Riggins (Books and Arts Editor) is a PhD student in English at Baylor University, specializing in Religion and Literature, specifically in the poetry and sermons of John Donne.
 He holds a B.A. in Liberal Arts from St. John’s College in Annapolis, MD.